eXPerience83/DKNCloud-HAS/README.md

 - A **climate entity** for each device (allowing control of power, HVAC mode, target temperature, and fan speed).
 - A **sensor entity** for the temperature probe (`local_temp`), which Home Assistant will record historically.

-When you interact with the entity, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.
+When you interact with the climate entity, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.
+The sensor entity updates based on the device’s reported temperature.

 ## API Examples